 7. Watering & Weeding

-The soil in square foot gardens, especially in raised beds, tends to dry out faster.
-Plan on watering your beds everyday in the summer, and possibly twice a day if the temperatures start soaring.
+The soil in square foot gardens, especially in raised beds, tends to dry out quickly.
+Plan on watering your beds every day in the summer, and possibly twice a day if the temperatures start soaring.

-However, be careful to only water when your garden needs it, as over-watering is a very common mistake for beginner gardeners to make.
+However, be careful to only water when your garden needs it, as over-watering is a common, preventable mistake for beginner gardeners to make.
 To make sure you get it right, feel the soil with your fingers.
 If it feels dry it needs water.
 If it doesn’t, don’t water it.